Aquatic Exercises: Inpatient and Outpatient Support

 - Application of resistance in a graded or progressive manner

 - Reduction in spinal compression forces during exercise

 - Decrease in muscle tone and spasticity

 - Increase in amount of time to recover from loss of balance episodes

-- For Outpatient services, request a prescription for physical or occupational aquatic therapy from your physician.
+To schedule CHS Aquatic Therapy on an outpatient basis, request a prescription for physical or occupational aquatic therapy from your physician.